feichao93/temme/docs/en/08-modifiers.md

 ## Class `CaptureResult`

-`CaptureResult` is used for store the captured valued.
-In modifiers, we normally call its `set` method to write value into it; In procedures, we call its `add` method to add value-capture.
+`CaptureResult` is used for store the captured result.
+In modifiers, we normally call its `set` method to write value into it; In [procedures](/docs/en/09-procedures.md), we usually call its `add` method to add value-capture.

 | API                              | Description                                                                                                  |
 | -------------------------------- | ------------------------------------------------------------------------------------------------------------ |